We're Back in Berlin Ja!

 Example B: Russia

-This was the winning performance when we first watched in 2008.
-We were transfixed.
+This was the winning performance on our first watch in 2008.
+We were transfixed by the Russian Olympic skater and his itty bitty slice of ice.

-As you can see from the last video, the song quality doesn't really matter though.
-Because when it comes to voting, the countries vote for their friends.
-Each country gets several votes and, Austria votes for Germany and Switzerland.
-Spain votes for Portugal and Italy.
-Etc.
+Song quality doesn't seem to matter because when it comes to voting, the countries vote for their friends.
+Each country gets several votes so,

 Saturday, May 14, 2011

-Meet his other teacher's here, the rest of the "pebble" group, and get inspired by Ian's quote:
+Meet his other teacher's here, the rest of the "pebbles" group, and get inspired by Ian's quote:

 "Learning is fun!"